 The acceptance rate from 2017 was as high as 18.73%, and the rate went slowly down to 14% in 2020.
 Surprisingly, it’s estimated that the rate will go a little higher in the following years.
-But you’ll want to keep the acceptance rates in your mind at all times because you got other applicants to compete with so don’t be complacent about all this.
+But you’ll want to keep the acceptance rates in your mind at all times because you got other applicants to compete with, so don’t be complacent about all this.

 Got everything for submission?
 You're now ready to create your application and rev it up with enthusiasm.
 Before you go high and mighty, here are tips to remember in doing it:

 As required, you'll be writing supplemental essays with your application.
 Don't worry; Tufts also gave some great tips on how to ace them here.
-It'll give you an insight on what Tufts wants to see from you, and it'll cut down the daunting task into bite-sized chunks of easiness to be comfortable.
+It'll give you an insight into what Tufts wants to see from you, and it'll cut down the daunting task into bite-sized chunks of easiness to be comfortable.

 If you’re going to be part of this great university, how about giving them a tour in the virtual dimension?
 You can check for the details about how to do them here.
 It'll not only let you know more about Tufts deeply, but it'll get them to know you better, and you'll be able to understand more about who they are and how they are as a community.
-Plus, you'll get a significant boost in reputation because when the admissions team sees your application, they'll remember you from the virtual tour you took and it'll raise your chance of being part of the team.
+Plus, you'll get a significant boost in reputation because when the admissions team sees your application, they'll remember you from the virtual tour you took, and it'll raise your chance of being part of the team.

-It'll delight Tufts when they see you're the kind of student who isn't ordinarily living life like other students, but don't go boasting around in other activities that just adds clutter to your profile.
+It'll delight Tufts when they see you're the kind of student who isn't ordinarily living life like other students, but don't go boasting around in other activities that just add clutter to your profile.
 Instead, try prioritizing what you want to address with your achievements.
-It's a must to add the area of interest that you're developing your spike in a while adding 3 – 5 achieve significant areas of interest.
+It's a must to add the area of interest that you're developing your spike while adding 3 – 5 to achieve significant areas of interest.
 You can then add the other activities you did as a volunteer while also letting Tufts know of your foreign exchange program experience.
 So boost your application with less of the clutter and more of the awesome.

 You’ve come home and can see a reply to your application.
 The result?
 Rejection!
-In the end, Tufts doesn’t see as a student for them.
+In the end, Tufts doesn’t see them as a student for them.
 So is hope all lost for you?
-No, not yet because there’s still another option to pursue.
+No, not yet, because there’s still another option to pursue.
 It's not the usual option, and it's no guarantee you'll get in, but you've already tried applying, so giving it a go won't have you lose much.
 Here it is: